Skip to main content

 Capital Gains Tax and MPS

-What does the change in the annual exempt amount mean for Managed Portfolio Services (MPS)?
+What does the change in the AEA mean for Managed Portfolio Services (MPS)?

-While CGT is not payable on investments held in tax-efficient wrappers such as pensions and ISAs, holdings in general investment accounts (GIAs) are potentially exposed to CGT, with the tax incurred on any profits crystallised above the client’s AEA.
-As such, should an Investment Manager, for example, wish to increase the exposure to Information Technology companies within a client’s North American equity exposure, they may be required to reduce (or sell in full) the holding of a fund with zero exposure to this sector, in favour of another that has positioned its fund to hold a number of these companies.
-If a client’s MPS portfolio was held within a GIA, and their AEA had been exceeded for the year, this action would represent a chargeable event.
+As an example, should an investment manager wish to increase the exposure to technology companies within a client’s North American equity exposure, they may be required to reduce (or sell in full) the holding of a fund with zero exposure to this sector, in favour of another that has been positioned to hold a number of these companies.
+If a client’s MPS portfolio was held within a general investment account (GIA), and their AEA had been exceeded for the year, this action would represent a chargeable event.

 What about Quilter Cheviot’s MPS?

-Our approach to constructing clients’ MPS portfolios is unique and is centred around the incorporation of the ‘Building Blocks’, a range of eight funds designed exclusively for use within Quilter Cheviot’s MPS strategies.
-These funds are combined in different weights to create our MPS strategies, which provide a range of different investment objectives and risk profiles to financial advisers and their clients:
+Our approach to constructing MPS portfolios is unique and is centred around the incorporation of the ‘Building Blocks’, a range of eight funds designed exclusively for use within Quilter Cheviot’s MPS strategies.
+These funds are combined in different weights to create our MPS strategies, which provide a range of different investment objectives and risk profiles for clients:

 Graphs showing how our Building Blocks form our MPS strategies

-Constructing our MPS strategies in this manner brings with it a number of benefits, including complete control over how a client’s investment portfolio is composed.
+Constructing our MPS strategies in this manner brings with it a number of benefits, including complete control over how your investment portfolio is composed.

-By having responsibility as the MPS model manager (determining the blend of asset classes within the strategy by setting the chosen weight to each Building Block), as well as acting as the appointed fund manager to each Building Block (determining the composition of the underlying investments within each fund), our approach reduces the possibility of crystallisation events occurring at the security level.
-This is because changes to security selection exposures take place within the underlying Building Block structures, an environment not subject to CGT.
-Only asset allocation changes (e.g., reducing the European Building Block in favour of the UK Building Block) are deemed crystallisation events, thereby potentially realising a profit or loss for CGT purposes.
+By having responsibility as the MPS model manager (determining the blend of asset classes within the strategy by setting the chosen weight to each Building Block), as well as acting as the appointed fund manager to each Building Block (determining the underlying investments within each Building Block fund), our approach reduces the possibility of crystallisation events occurring at the security level.
+This is because changes to security selection exposures take place within the underlying Building Block funds, an environment not subject to CGT.
+Only asset allocation changes which are made on an ad hoc basis (e.g., reducing the European Building Block in favour of the UK Building Block) are deemed crystallisation events, thereby potentially realising a profit or loss for CGT purposes.

-To revisit our example from earlier, a decision to increase exposure to Information Technology companies within the North American equity exposure would be implemented within Quilter Cheviot’s MPS in a swift, granular fashion: one that avoids the need for time out of the market, a cumbersome ‘rebalance’ between different fund holdings or, crucially for this example, a requirement to crystallise profits at the portfolio level.
-The MPS managers would simply implement this investment decision within the North American Building Block, increasing exposure to the preferred companies within the sector.
-An example of the types of companies owned within the fund can be found below:
+To revisit our example from earlier, a decision to increase exposure to technology companies within the North American equity exposure would be implemented within Quilter Cheviot’s MPS in a swift, granular fashion: one that avoids the need for time out of the market or, crucially for this example, a requirement to crystallise profits at the portfolio level.
+The MPS managers would simply implement this investment decision within the North American Building Block fund, increasing exposure to the preferred companies within the sector.
+An example of the types of securities directly owned within the fund can be found below:

 Table showing the top holding in the North American Equity Fund

-As can be seen, this Building Blocks approach allows us to be more agile than traditional MPS solutions, with investment changes implemented without the need for wholesale strategy rebalancing.
+As can be seen, this Building Blocks approach allows us to be more agile than traditional MPS solutions.

 What does this mean for clients?

-Whilst our MPS is CGT agnostic (we do not consider tax implications in our investment decisions), since moving to the “Building Blocks” approach our portfolio turnover (a key consideration for CGT purposes) has been significantly reduced, with most of our active management decisions relating to specific stocks occurring within one of these Building Blocks.
-For a typical MPS Balanced client, portfolio turnover* was on average 6% during 2023, 14% during 2022, both down from an average of 26% during 2018-2020.
+Whilst our MPS is CGT agnostic (we do not consider tax implications in our investment decisions), since moving to the “Building Blocks” approach our portfolio turnover (how often securities are bought and sold - a key consideration for CGT purposes) has been significantly reduced, with most of our investment management decisions occurring within one of these Building Blocks.
+For a typical MPS Balanced client, portfolio turnover* was 6% during 2023 and 14% during 2022, both down from an average of 26% during 2018-2020.

-The continued reduction in portfolio turnover also occurred when the investment management team were particularly active in implementing changes to the underlying holdings within the strategy across both years: a function of the exceptionally fast-changing market backdrop.
+The continued reduction in portfolio turnover also occurred when the investment management team were particularly active in implementing changes to the underlying holdings within the strategy: a function of the exceptionally fastchanging market backdrop.

 *Based on analysis of MPS client accounts in Quilter Cheviot’s custody